 Innovations In Disease Diagnosis

 Heart health is a vital part of modern healthcare.
 Researchers are continually looking for the best practices in preventative care, surgery, and lifesaving treatment.
-We have seen significant Innovation In Disease Diagnosis and treating heart diseases in recent years.
-Here are seven of the best examples that can be found within heart healthcare, operating theaters, and labs.
+We have seen significant innovations in disease diagnosis and treating heart diseases in recent years.
+Here are seven of the best examples that can be found within heart healthcare, operating rooms, and labs.
 In a few years, they could all end up saving lives.

 1) Improved CPR Procedure